gestalt-howard/moonGen/README.md

 # moonGen
 Classifying difficulty of climbing routes on the MoonBoard apparatus using novel machine learning / deep learning techniques

+This is the project repository for the CS230 Winter 2020 course project

 ## Running Experiments
 For all experiments, make sure to change the root directory indicated in each script!